candango/automatoes/README.md

-# ManuaLE
+# Automat-o-es

-manuale is a fully manual [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client for advanced users.
-It is intended to be used by a human in a manual workflow and contains no automation features whatsoever.
+Automatoes is a [Let's Encrypt](https://letsencrypt.org)/[ACME](https://github.com/ietf-wg-acme/acme/) client for advanced users and developers.
+It is intended to be used by anyone because we don't care if you're a robot, a processes or a person.

 ## Why?

-Isn't the point of Let's Encrypt to be automatic and seamless?
-Maybe, but here's some reasons:
+Bacause Let's Encrypt's point is to be to be automatic and seamless and ManuaLE was great but it was refusing to add new features, fix bugs, refactor things and [as pointed here](https://github.com/veeti/manuale/issues/41), suggested users to find a client being supported.

-* You're not comfortable with an automatic process handling something as critical, or your complex infrastructure doesn't allow it in the first place.
+Well, let's keep the tool being supported and add api for developers create automated processes and features.

-* You already have perfect configuration management with something like Ansible.
-Renewing is a matter of dropping in a new certificate.
-With a manual client that works, it's literally a minute of work.
+Manuale format and way to do things is awesome, that's why we need the this tool.

-* You want the traditional and authentic SSL installation experience of copying files you don't understand to your server, searching for configuration instructions and praying that it works.
+## TODO: Rebuild read me from here!!!

 ## Features